matn7/CS-Notes/src/main/java/deployment/LINUX.md

 - The default interface to Linux.
 - A program that accepts your commands and executes those commands.
-- Also called a command line interpreter.
+- Called a command line interpreter.
 - Server distributions do not include GUIs.

 **The Prompt**